crossplane-contrib/provider-palette/README.md

 make submodules

-# use the default Terraform configuration variables (see top of Makefile)
+# Generate provider-palette.
+To upgrade, you must first edit TERRAFORM_PROVIDER_VERSION in the Makefile.
 make generate
 ```